neongm/RinvosBlendshapeTransfer/README.md

 ## Quick Start Guide

 ### Installation
-1. Download the .zip file for the plugin.
+1. Download the .zip file for the plugin [here](https://github.com/neongm/RinvosBlendshapeTransfer/releases)
 2. Open Blender and go to Edit > Preferences > Add-ons.
 3. Click Install... and select the downloaded .zip file.
 4. Enable the plugin by checking the box next to its name.